tigerkaplan/market_website_refactor/README.md

 GitHub: https://github.com/tigerkaplan
 Email: husniyeerparun@gmail.com

-I'm always open to discussions, suggestions to make this project even better.
+I'm always open to discussions, and suggestions to make this project even better.
 ## Related Projects

 The repository is an integral part of our 16-week frontend boot camp.
 Depending on the project's needs, there may be some updates and adjustments required in the future.